 There are designers who are born to design on a computer and others who still battle between hand and machine.
 Additionally, you’ll find plenty who prefer to bridge that gap: still passionate about the hand-drawn, hand-printed or hand-made, yet equally willing to combine the force of the maker or traditional artist with the phenomenal tools of the digital age.
 Bowles and Isaac take a look at all of these ways in which to capitalise on CAD: whether you prefer to photograph and draw into Photoshop directly with a digital stylus pen or mouse, use Illustrator to laser-cut; or dye, lino-print, stitch, and then scan.
 Of course, I’m just naming a few, but the examples are many.

 The Digital Craft section is my favourite: showcasing the likes of Louisa-Claire Fernandes’ digitally printed background which is then ‘devoréd’ and dip-dyed by hand; or Photini Anastasi’s hand-embroidered, digitally printed watercolours.
 Before the book ends, the reader can plough into an informative section discussing the various types of digital printing e.g. desktop digital textiles, inkjet transfers to sublimation printing.
 That’s not all.
 A chapter on the actual technology behind it all really covers the gamut — even offering a useful introduction to the traditional methods of printing as a point of reference.
-All in all, any ‘student’ of textiles, surface design or digital technology would benefit from this title.
+All in all, any ‘student’ of textiles, surface design or digital technology would benefit from Digital Textile Design, Second Edition.

 Manisha Harkins is a recent textile design graduate with a love of screen-printing, texturing and colour.
 Her long-held career as a design and lifestyle writer with hefty stints of prop styling have probably influenced her current path: that plus painting and drawing incessantly as a kid.
 In between procrastinating and having way too many ideas, she is quite productive!